-The result of the investigation into the two Alameda County business partners found both parties to be in direct violation of California Insurance law and regulations with multiple felony counts of insurance fraud and on two counts of workers’ compensation fraud charges.
-Losses reported by the State Compensation Insurance Fund were found to be $3.1 million, and losses for AmTrust were reported at $1.9 million.
-With around $5 million in losses, the crimes stemming from 2015 are now coming to trial against the business partners.
+The result of the investigation into the two Alameda County business partners found both parties to be in direct violation of California Insurance law and regulations, with multiple felony counts of insurance fraud and two counts of workers’ compensation fraud charges.
+Losses reported by the State Compensation Insurance Fund were found to be $3.1 million, and casualties for AmTrust were reported at $1.9 million.
+With around $5 million in losses, the crimes from 2015 are now coming to trial against the business partners.

 Workers Compensation Premium Fraud & The Ripple Effect

-At Stockton Workers Compensation P.C., Our team of qualified workers compensation attorneys is committed to fighting for those who have been the victims of workers compensation fraud and employee misclassification.
-If you have suffered losses in pay or have been denied proper compensation for your injuries or illness by your employer, our Stockton workers’ comp attorneys will work tirelessly by your side to get you the compensation you deserve.
+At Stockton Workers Compensation P.C., Our team of qualified workers’ compensation attorneys is committed to fighting for those who have been the victims of workers’ compensation fraud and employee misclassification.
+Suppose you have suffered losses and been denied proper compensation for your injuries or illness by your employer.
+In that case, in pay or have our Stockton workers’ comp attorneys will work tirelessly by your side to get you the compensation you deserve.

-To get started on your road to recovery and settlement, call us at (209) 323-5126 to take advantage of your FREE no-obligation consultation or visit our contact page to chat directly with an attorney member of our team.
+If you want to start your road to recovery and settlement, please call us at (209) 323-5126 to take advantage of your FREE no-obligation consultation, or visit our contact page to chat directly with an attorney member of our team.